benwiz/audiovisual/spotify-album-curves/README.md

 # spotify-album-curves

+## What

 Create curves (lines) based on a single audio feature for a set of songs (album).
 Export the result as a SVG.
 Allow some configuration like min/max y-values and thickness of the curve and possibly selection of audio feature property.

+## Why

+Continuing in my search to create a printable static audiovisual.
+I want to create something that carries more meaning than an abstraction of the waveform.

 ## Development Notes